 (NOTE: A useful strategy to employ when using these new selections is to create an adjustment layer with one of these masks in place as the layer mask, and then, instead of making an adjustment to the layer in the Properties panel, simply change the blending mode of the layer to either Screen (to lighten the tones) or Multiply (to darken the tones).
 Finally, use the layer's opacity setting to fine-tune the adjustment to the desired level.)

-These four new luminosity mask actions can be found on all the tabbed subpanels (yellow highlights on the panel image above).
+These four new luminosity mask actions can be found on both tabbed subpanels.
 Because of space considerations, they may be designated by their abbreviations (ML, MD, 1/4 and 3/4).

-The needed action sets and the files for installing the TK_ACTIONS custom panel are included in the "Complete Catalog" of all tutorials and actions and the "Complete Package" on the Special Offers page.
+The needed action sets and the files for installing the TKActions custom panel are included in the "Complete Catalog" of all tutorials and actions and the "Complete Package" on the Special Offers page.
+(NOTE: Previous customers can for information on upgrading to the new panel instead of purchasing a whole new package.)

 This new panel will hopefully make it easier to experiment with different techniques as well as improving overall productivity when processing an image.
 Please feel free to if you have any questions.